StartupBus: What to Expect

 Don’t bother comparing yourself to others

-Given that each participant is expected to fill one of three roles — developer, designer, or “hustler” (i.e. business development) — if my skills weren’t sufficient I might end up being a lame teammate, or worse, a dead weight.
+Given that each participant is expected to fill one of three roles — developer, designer, or “hustler” (i.e. responsible for business development) — if my skills weren’t sufficient I might end up being a lame teammate, or worse, a dead weight.
 As a conscientious and empathetic person, that was an awful prospect to consider.

 Your teammates will be rad